Helium6CRES/rocks_analysis_pipeline/README.md

 	* Fix indexing of events and tracks df.
 	* Why are there these random (clearly unphysical) events that cross the whole second of data?
 Need a cut to deal with this.
 	* Add the clean-up settings to the list of arguments?
+	* Are the files with no tracks or events being dealt with intelligently?
+	* Check to see if an experiment with this name exists.
 * results.py
 	* Check to make sure this works on other people's machines.